See also Greening Overview.

 - Impacts and constraints created by local climate.

-See DPW’s Approved Street Tree List (PDF) for a list of approved trees for planting in San Francisco.
+See DPW’s Recommended Street Tree and Plant Lists for a list of approved trees for planting in San Francisco.
 DPW must approve tree species prior to planting.

 Characteristics of Trees for Different Climatic Zones